pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_access-manager.md

 # Access Manager v3 API for JavaScript SDK

-Access Manager secures client access to PubNub resources via time-limited tokens granted by your server (initialized with a Secret Key).
-Tokens embed permissions for:
+Access Manager issues time-limited tokens with embedded permissions for PubNub resources.

-- Channels
-- Channel groups (groups)
-- UUID metadata (uuids)
-- Optional authorized UUID restriction
-- Optional resource RegEx patterns
+- Restrict by TTL, resource lists, or RegEx patterns.
+- Optionally restrict to a single client via authorizedUuid.
-- Single call with mixed permissions (e.g., read on one channel, write on another)
+- Supports mixed permissions per resource in one grant.

 User ID / UUID
-- Some APIs/responses reference UUID/uuid; this is the value of userId you set during initialization.
+- userId equals UUID value used in some APIs/responses.

-Supported and recommended asynchronous patterns
+Supported async patterns
-- Callbacks, Promises, and Async/Await supported; recommended: Async/Await with try...catch.
+- Callbacks, Promises, Async/Await supported; use Async/Await with try...catch to capture errors.

 ## Grant token

-Requires Access Manager add-on
-- Enable in Admin Portal.
+Requires Access Manager add-on enabled in Admin Portal.

 Requires Secret Key authentication
-- Use a server-side SDK instance initialized with a Secret Key.
+- Initialize the server-side SDK with a Secret Key to grant tokens.

-Generates a time-limited token with ttl, authorized_uuid (optional), and resource permissions.
-If authorized_uuid is set, only that UUID can use the token; unauthorized/invalid usage returns 403.
+Generates a token with ttl, optional authorized_uuid, and permissions for:
+- channels
+- groups (channel groups)
+- uuids (user object metadata)

+Only authorized_uuid (if specified) can use the token.
+Unauthorized/invalid tokens result in 403.

-Permissions
+Permissions per resource:
-- channels: read, write, get, manage, update, join, delete
+- channel: read, write, get, manage, update, join, delete
-- groups: read, manage
+- group: read, manage
 - uuids: get, update, delete

-TTL (time to live)
+TTL
+- Required, minutes.
-- Required; minutes; min 1, max 43,200 (30 days).
+- Min 1, max 43,200 (30 days).

 RegEx patterns
-- Grant permissions by pattern via patterns.*.
+- Use patterns to grant by RegEx.

 Authorized UUID
-- Restrict token to a single user via authorized_uuid.
+- Set authorized_uuid to bind a token to a specific client; omit to allow any uuid.

 ### Method(s)
 ```
 `1pubnub.grantToken({
 2    ttl: number,